Splinting: The Constipation Hack You Didn't Know Existed

 When to use vaginal splinting for constipation

-- If your pelvic floor muscles aren't relaxing at the right time.
+- Your pelvic floor muscles aren't relaxing at the right time.
 If your pelvic floor muscles aren't working in coordination with your bowels (aka 'dyssynergic defecation') stool can get stuck above the anorectal angle.
 Splinting can be a gentle way to encourage or even trigger the pelvic floor to relax and let the stool through.

-- If you have a rectal prolapse.
+- You have a rectal prolapse.
 If your rectum doesn't have proper support from the pelvic floor, it can prolapse or drop down, pressing against the vaginal wall.
 This can create a curve or a pocket in the rectum where stool can get stuck.
 Vaginal or perineal splinting can push it into a better position.

-- If you had a childbirth-related perineal injury.
+- You've had a childbirth-related perineal injury.
 Because of all the swelling and tissue injury that's common after having a baby, those first couple of poops can be a challenge.
 Pushing your fingers against the perineal body helps support the healing tissues, helping to minimize pain — and the tendency to tense your muscles.
 Skip vaginal splinting in this case, as you want to avoid any kind of vaginal penetration for the first 6 weeks after a vaginal birth.